magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/create-bundle-products.md

 The `visibility` attribute is set to 4, meaning the product can be found by browsing or searching.

-The below table shows the equivalent code for the visibility attribute
+The below table shows the equivalent code for the visibility attribute:

 Visibility | Code
 --- | ---